Political Wing of the FAL

-The Political Wing of the FAL (PVF) (Politieke Vleugel van de FAL) is a centre-left agrarian political party in Suriname, founded on 28 May 1995.
-The party is the political wing of the Federation of Farmers and Agricultural Workers (FAL) (Federatie van Agrariërs en Landarbeiders).
+The Political Wing of the FAL (Politieke Vleugel van de FAL, PVF) is a centre-left agrarian political party in Suriname, founded on 28 May 1995.
+The party is the political wing of the Federation of Farmers and Agricultural Workers (Federatie van Agrariërs en Landarbeiders, FAL).

 At the May 2005 Surinamese legislative election the party was part of the "A1" electoral alliance that won 6.2% of the popular vote and three out of 51 seats in the National Assembly.